Updated 18 January 2017

-Appliance makers specify cable by its cross section in square mm.
+Appliance makers specify required cable by its cross section in mm².
 Auto cable makers (in effect) specify it by the size hole you can just push it through.
 They rate it by its diameter including insulation.

 Cable current rating trap

-Cable ‘ratings’ (e.g. ‘50-amp’ etc) indicate only the current that cable can carry before it melts.
-It tells nothing at all about voltage drop: that is also a function of cable length.
-It is useless asking vendors about this.
-Few even know it’s even an issue.
+Cable ‘ratings’ (e.g. ‘50-amp’ etc) indicate only the current that cable can carry before it melts!
+It tells nothing about voltage drop (that is also a function of cable length).
+It’s useless asking most vendors about this.
+Few know it’s even an issue – let alone why.
 For caravans, locate the battery close as possible to the fridge.
 If alternator charged install a dc-dc alternator charger close to that fridge.
-See Article – Dc-dc Charging on this site.

 Making caravan fridges work as claimed in cars and 4WDs is more of a problem.
 Keep them out of direct sunlight, and leave an air space around the grill’s vent area.
-It is however fine to pack stuff close to or touching them – except for the eutectic types mentioned above (these must have a 50 mm air gap each side as the heat is dissipated from their sides).
+It is however fine to pack stuff close to or touching them – except for the types shown in the pic below (these must have a 50 mm air gap each side as the heat is dissipated from their sides).

-All types of fridges can nevertheless be improved (some dramatically) by running a heavy cable (ideally 10 square mm (6 AWG) from the battery to that fridge (a maximum of four metres away).
+All types of fridges can nevertheless be improved (some dramatically) by running a 6 mm² (8 AWG) cable from the battery to that fridge (a maximum of four metres away).

 A few boat and RV fridges, such as this Australian designed and made Autofridge, dissipate heat from their side walls.
 These fridges need an air gap of 50 mm at each side.
 Pic: Autofridge Australia.

-Fridges with external cooling fins benefit from extra heat insulation but some fridges, such as the Intel and Autofridge, dissipate heat from their side walls.
-These ideally need a cool air feed at the base of their sides and must have an air gap (optimally of 50 mm) on either side.Door seals leak after a few years.
-You can buy replacements from stores such as Clarke Rubber.A three-way fridge that works on 230 volts but not gas may have an incorrect jet – or need adjusting.
-It may also be an imported fridge intended for LPG different from that in Australia.
-Here, you need expert advice.
+Fridges with external cooling fins benefit substantially by adding extra heat insulation.
+Some fridges however, such as the Intel and Autofridge, dissipate heat from their side walls.
+These ideally need a cool air feed at the base of their sides and must have an air gap (optimally of 50 mm) on either side and their top.